Supervisor Resources

-- If you are a new supervisor, please email seo@uncg.edu to enroll in the Student Employment Canvas training and email Katherine Faulkner (kpfaulkn@uncg.edu) to create a Handshake account.
+- If you are a new supervisor, please self-enroll in the Student Employment Canvas training using this link: https://go.uncg.edu/seocanvas.
+If you need assistance creating a Handshake account to post on-campus jobs, please email seo@uncg.edu.

 - Log in to your UNCG On-Campus Employer *Handshake account

-- Post jobs with detailed job descriptions (Instructions and template for posting a job)
+- Post jobs with detailed job descriptions (Instructions and template for posting a job).
+Please do not check the work-study box when posting on Handshake.

 - View applicant documents and select candidates for interview (Handshake Instructions for managing applicants)